dopamine-64/Oxford-pets-multi-task-learner/README.md

 - `main.ipynb` — complete pipeline: data download/preprocessing, model definitions
   (U-Net, Attention U-Net, classifier head), training loop with checkpointing, evaluation, and all required visualizations

+## Drive structure
+- `cache` — downloaded dataset (images.tar.gz and annotations.tar.gz)
-- `checkpoints/` — trained model weights
+- `checkpoints` — trained model weights

 ## Setup
 Designed for Google Colab with a mounted Google Drive for checkpoint persistence and dataset caching.
-Run all cells top to bottom to reproduce from scratch or skip the training cells and load the provided checkpoints directly from the checkpoints folder.
+Run all cells top to bottom to reproduce from scratch or skip the training cells and load the checkpoints directly from this drive link: https://drive.google.com/drive/folders/1UcJcaB0Axg5zy697m3hxmyhOER7ivpj2?usp=sharing

 ## Notes
 - Trimap boundary pixels are folded into the foreground class, reducing the 3-class trimap to a binary segmentation problem per the assignment spec.
 - Train/val/test split is stratified by breed with a fixed seed for full reproducibility.
-- Checkpoint files are added in the checkpoints folder or you can run `main.ipynb` to get them.
+- You can get the checkpoint files in checkpoints folder or you can run `main.ipynb` to get them.